A Comparison of Race and Ethnicity in COVID-19 Testing, Hospitalization, and Mortality

 Description

-• To evaluate the association between race and ethnicity with critical COVID-19 disease among patients hospitalized with COVID-19 after adjusting for demographic and clinical risk factors.
+• To evaluate the association between race and critical COVID-19 disease among patients hospitalized with COVID-19 after adjusting for demographic and clinical risk factors.

-• To evaluate the association between race and ethnicity with in-hospital deaths among patients hospitalized with COVID-19 after adjusting for demographic and clinical risk factors.
+• To evaluate the association between race and mortality among patients hospitalized with COVID-19 after adjusting for demographic and clinical risk factors.

 Sources: